Week 3 - Data Structures & Testing

 Introduction

-In this chapter, you'll learn about Generics — a powerful Java feature that let you write classes, interfaces, and methods that work with many different types while maintaining full type safety from the compiler (no manual casting or runtime surprises).
+In this chapter, you'll learn about generics, a Java feature that lets you write classes, interfaces, and methods that work with different types while still giving the compiler enough information to check your code.

 From Raw Types to Generics